TeamDominant/Wiki-mkdocs/docs/3x-ui.md

 # 3x-ui

 !!! danger
-    This page is under the complete re-write.
+    This page is no longer supported.
+Please, migrate to Remnawave.

 ## Setup used

 The setup was used in my case:

-- OS: Ubuntu 22.04.5
+- OS: Ubuntu 24.04.1
-- 3x-ui Version: 2.5.4
+- 3x-ui Version: 2.5.6
 - VPS: [Aéza](https://aeza.net/?ref=572663)

 ## Installation